What is Integrated Services Digital Network (ISDN)?

 - As shown in the figure, ISDN can interface with various terminals, such as a telephone set, FAX, Video terminal or personal computer to provide a wide range of services.

-- The ISDN concept can be summarized by two statements :
+- The ISDN concept can be summarized in two statements :

 - ISDN offers a variety of services, such as telephone, data and image transmission through one network.